Welcome to my online space, a place where I am able to share my experiences in the landscape with a camera.

 The urge to develop my interest in photography started when I embarked on a year long road trip across north America in 2006/2007.
 I did not know anything about making pictures at the time but I wanted some way of recording my experiences as I travelled across Americas vast and dramatic landscape.
 Between working and travel I visited many bookshops and taught myself some theory along the way, but, my camera remained on its default auto setting and I lacked visual literacy and artistic experience, as a result, the pictures from that time were emotionless documents, of which, you wont find here.

-Before that my education was largely science based and I believe this has given me a good grounding for my photography.
+Before that my education was largely science based and I believe this has given me good grounding for my photography.
 I chose to study Environmental Science at university and I focused on plant and fungal biology in my final year.
 As a means of recording and learning about the things I saw in the field I borrowed a small, early digital camera from my parents, it boasted 1.2 megapixels!.
-I bought my first dslr whilst in north America as they were becoming more affordable, faster and powerful, and now, I find myself, between raising a family and a full time job, somewhat preoccupied with how best to fill the high resolution rectangle that is my cameras sensor.
+I bought my first dslr whilst in north America as they were becoming more affordable, faster and powerful, and now, I find myself between raising a family and a full time job, somewhat preoccupied with how best to fill the high resolution rectangle that is my cameras sensor.
 Having never used film or had any formal training as a photographer I had to learn the fundamentals myself through trial and error.
-Repetition in this field is very important, as with any endeavor and, if you practice enough, the technical aspects become second nature, opening it up for more creative ideas.
+Repetition in this field is very important, as with any endeavor, and, if you practice enough, the technical aspects eventually become second nature, opening it up for more creative ideas.